Institute for Global Environmental Strategies (IGES)

 Salary: Depending on experience

-Contract: One year contract with 3 months probationary period and possible extension
+Contract: Initially one year contract with 3 months probationary period and possible extension

 Work hours/days: Full-time (7.5 hours/day), 5 days per week except for Saturdays and Sundays

 Place of work: IGES Bangkok Regional Centre, Thailand